1. IMPORTANT INFORMATION AND WHO WE ARE

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about Borrowers, Suppliers and individuals accessing our website or submitting enquiries to us via our website or otherwise, which we have grouped together as follows:
+We may collect, use, store and transfer different kinds of personal data about Borrowers, Partners, Brokers and individuals accessing our website or submitting enquiries to us via our website or otherwise, which we have grouped together as follows:

 - Identity Data includes first name, last name, title, employment position and job role, date of birth, gender, proof of identification and address (including photographic identification such as driver’s licences and passports).